 In 2011, CommunityViz was recognized as the ArcGIS plugin of the year, and ESRI President, Jack Dangermond, touted the software’s ability to open the planning process to more people, taking out the guesswork and speculation in the planning equation.
 Matt Noonkester, President of City Explained, INC., acquired the software in 2016, and continued investing in its potential to support informed, collaborative decision making, while also bringing the software into the ArcGIS Pro era.

-City Explained reached out to our CHARM program, a long-time power user of the software, to discuss a vision for the product’s future.
+City Explained reached out to the TCWP team, a long-time power user of the software, to discuss a vision for the product’s future.
 We are thrilled to bring this software to Texas A&M AgriLife Extension Service, where there is a bright future for the power and potential of CommunityViz to continue transforming how communities plan.

 So, why is the university extension program a good home for CommunityViz?
 The Extension system was established over a century ago with the mission of transferring knowledge and tools from the great research institutions of our nation to communities wanting to make more informed decisions.
 This mission of university-community engagement aligns perfectly with the vision for CommunityViz software.
-For more than ten years, our CHARM program was built with CommunityViz at its center, using its interactive maps and tools to visualize how communities can become stronger and more resilient.
-We have seen in real time the ‘ah-ha’ moment as participants work through scenarios at local workshops.
+For more than ten years, the TCWP planning program was built with CommunityViz at its center, using its interactive maps and tools to visualize how communities can become stronger and more resilient.
+We have seen in real-time the ‘ah-ha’ moment as participants work through scenarios at local workshops.
 Moments like these validate that original vision of making planning accessible to ordinary citizens.

 Today we are actively hiring staff to develop CommunityViz Pro for release and to work closely with its end users to build and improve features that solve their challenges.
 We are also developing solutions to make the software accessible to more communities.
 The design of CommunityViz is a durable one, and we look forward to continuing its success at Extension.